IsaacScript/isaacscript/docs/javascript-tutorial.md

 }
 ```

-With a map, you can use all of the handy methods [shown here on the left side](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+With a map, you can use all of the handy methods [shown in the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) (listed on the left side).

 ```lua
 -- Lua code